Six Facts About Rabbits

 3. Rabbits Chew on Many Things

 A basic fact about rabbits is that their teeth grow continuously.
 Which means, the instinctual way rabbits deal with tooth growth is to chew – a lot.
-Be aware of any wires in rooms you allow your rabbit and know they are likely to chew on furniture and other items lying about.
+Be aware of any wires in rooms where you allow your rabbit and know they are likely to chew on furniture and other items lying about.
 Always keep wooden toys in your rabbits' pen so they have a safer and less damaging outlet for their need to chew.

 4. Rabbits Love to Eat Hay and Raisins